Lebed-kun/prompt-ql/README.md

 ## Interpreter API
- - `func New(options TPromptQLOptions) *TPromptQL` - creates an instance of PromptQL with default "closed" state of session.
+ - `func New(options TPromptQLOptions) *PromptQL` - creates an instance of PromptQL with default "closed" state of session.

  The function receives parameters from the `TPromptQLOptions` structure that contains:
  ```